baijuka/matzone_v1/README.md

 - [Font Awesome](https://fontawesome.com/) for the icons used on the website.
 - [Django](https://www.djangoproject.com/) is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) is a fast, expressive, extensible templating engine for Python.
+- [Bulma](https://bulma.io/) is an open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces.
+- [CSS-Tricks](https://css-tricks.com/), a portal with plenty of css styling resources.

 ### **Tools and Programmes used**
 - [Balsamiq](https://balsamiq.com/) for making the wireframes.